wahlmanj/OpenPlex/README.md

 Once complete you can close the installer window and use the menubar icon to control PlexConnect. You can start, update, and stop plexconnect.
 You may also
-check the log by clicking the PlexConnect icon or quit the app by clicking the exit icon.
+check the log or quit the app by clicking the exit icon.

 =========
 ## OpenPlex Download